rd11490/NBA-Play-By-Play-Example/README.md

     return frame
 ```

-Function for determining the start time of each period
+Function for calculating the start time of each period
 ```
 def calculate_time_at_period(period):
     if period > 5: